 Everything turned upside down when on the 1st January 1744, Empress Elizabeth I of Russia, daughter of Peter the Great, summoned Joanna and Sophie to St Petersburg.
 The ambitious Joanna was thrilled, she had been coveting Elizabeth’s favour, and now she was finally corresponded.
 And Sophie, a 14 years old girl dreaming of being a princess (like many girls her age) neither disliked the prospect of ingratiating herself with the Russian empress.

 Elizabeth had been betrothed to Joanna’s older brother, Charles Augustus of Holstein-Gottorp, but the latter died of smallpox before the weeding took place.
-It seems Elizabeth was truly in love, as for the rest of her life she regarded the Holsteins very affectionately.
-Furthermore, Elizabeth had adopted Charles Peter Ulrich, her nephew and Joanna’s cousin, to be her heir.
+It seems Elizabeth had been truly in love with Charles, as for the rest of her life she regarded the Holsteins very affectionately.
+Furthermore, Elizabeth had adopted Charles Peter Ulrich, her nephew and Joanna’s cousin, to turn him into the heir to the throne.
 Confused with the family entanglements?
 Me too.

 #3 Catherine and Peter